-In 2018, the buildings sector accounted for 54% of energy use in the community.
+In 2018, as shown in Figure 5, below, the buildings sector accounted for 54% of energy use in the community.
 Overall, 20% of energy use was in residential buildings, and 12% each came from commercial and industrial buildings.
 The transportation sector accounted for 45% of all energy use.